KenKundert/quantiphy/doc/user.rst

     >>> print(Tboil)
     373.15 K

-or if you pass in a subclass of :class:`Quantity` that has units:
+or if you employ a subclass of :class:`Quantity` that has units:

 .. code-block:: python

     >>> class Kelvin(Quantity):
     ...     units = 'K'

-    >>> Tboil = Quantity('212 °F', scale=Kelvin)
+    >>> Tboil = Kelvin('212 °F')
     >>> print(Tboil)
     373.15 K

 This assumes that the initial value is specified with units.
-If not, you need to provide them for this mechanism to work.
+If not, you need to provide them for these mechanisms to work.

 .. code-block:: python